Syed Ahmed Rizvi Kashmiri: Education

-Alleged supernatural powers
+supernatural powers

-Several anecdotal accounts involving alleged supernatural experiences have been attributed to Syed Ahmed Rizvi.
+Several supernatural experiences have been attributed to Syed Ahmed Rizvi.
 These narratives are primarily circulated among his followers and within local religious communities, contributing to his spiritual reputation in parts of Kashmir.

 One such account involves a government official, Ghulam Hussein Makhmoor, who is said to have written to Rizvi seeking religious guidance.
 Due to transportation and postal delays at the time, a response was not expected for several days.
 However, according to the story, a reply was reportedly found at Makhmoor’s bedside the same evening, with no indication of physical delivery.

 In another widely circulated account, during surgery at a hospital in Srinagar, doctors were reportedly surprised by the condition of Rizvi’s internal organs.
 They are said to have observed damage that, in their view, should have been fatal years earlier.
 Following this, medical professionals allegedly visited him on multiple occasions for further examination.

 Such narratives are common within the hagiographic traditions associated with Islamic scholars, but they are not supported by independent historical or medical documentation.